afnog/sse/virtualization/presentation.md

 * Set guest port to 22

 ???
-Forward local ports to each of your virtual machines' management IPs:
+Forward local ports to each of your virtual machines' management IPs, for easier remote management.
 ---

 ## Setup port forwarding